To add a new user, do the following:

 • Click Edit Permissions on the right of the required Client / Client group, and in the the Client Permissions window that opens, select the Client permissions that will be granted to the user for the corresponding Client / Client group.

 • Click Save to close the Client Permissions window.

-10. The user is then added to and displayed on the User Management page.
+11. The Management Tool user is then added and displayed on the User Management page.